zagui440s/personalCP/3-Data-Structures/3-memory-linked-list/1-computer-memory.md

 Today, we're diving into the heart of your code - computer memory.
 This is a critical aspect that influences the performance and efficiency of your programs.
 In this lecture, we'll explore why understanding computer memory is crucial in coding, specifically focusing on Python programming.

+**Basics of Computer Memory:**

+- **Definition:**
+  - **Computer Memory:** It refers to the hardware component responsible for temporarily or permanently storing data and instructions.
+This fundamental element is vital for a computer's functionality and data processing.

+- **Types of Memory:**
+  - **Primary Memory (RAM):**
+    - *Volatile, fast-access memory:* RAM, or Random Access Memory, is characterized by its volatility, meaning it loses its content when the power is turned off.
+This type of memory ensures quick access to data actively used by the CPU during ongoing operations.

+    - *Holds data currently in use by the CPU:* Primary Memory, in the form of RAM, is the space where the CPU stores and retrieves data actively in use.
+For example, when you have multiple applications open on your computer, the data from these applications resides in RAM for quick access.

+    - *Examples:* DDR4 RAM, SDRAM (Synchronous Dynamic RAM)

+  - **Secondary Memory (Storage):**
+    - *Non-volatile, retains data even when the power is off:* Unlike RAM, Secondary Memory, often referred to as Storage, is non-volatile, meaning it retains data even when the power is turned off.
+An example of this is your computer's hard drive or solid-state drive (SSD), where data is stored persistently, allowing you to power off and restart your computer without losing stored information.

+    - *Long-term storage (e.g., hard drives, SSDs):* Devices such as hard drives and SSDs fall under the category of Secondary Memory, providing a reliable and long-term storage solution.
+For instance, the files and programs installed on your computer are stored in the hard drive, allowing you to access them even after shutting down and restarting your system.

+    - *Examples:* HDD (Hard Disk Drive), SSD (Solid State Drive)

 ## Why It's Important to Understand Computer Memory in Coding

 1. **Resource Optimization:**